We ship worldwide

 Love the Ramita design?
 Check out the more fecund version, Rama, where the flower buds cover the entire base of the lebrillo bowl.

-Two stunning Rama lebrillos hang on either side of this stunning Moorish window in this courtyard in Utrera.
+Two stunning Rama lebrillos hang on either side of this stunning Moorish window in a courtyard in Utrera.
 The intricate woodwork recalls the classic Andalusian celosía, a descendant of the traditional Arab moucharabieh

 Red is always a bold choice and we love to see how it plays off the green lebrillos tucked behind the banquette around this pavilion.
 We spy our Ramita, Concha and Garza Fajalauza Lebrillo designs.